 Undereating Now –> Causes Overfeeding Later

-Rebounding dieting can be a real problem here.
+Rebound overeating can be a real problem with intermittent fasting.

-It certainly can be very difficult to eat enough calories while intermittent fasting.
-In fact, advocates of time-restricted eating popularly maintain that many benefits are due to lower caloric intake.
+In fact, advocates of TRE/IF claim that many benefits are due to lower caloric intake.

 Unfortunately, eating less than the body needs is not a long-term strategy.

 Chronic undereating will always result in a rebound.
-Will power can only withstand the body’s needs for so long — and it shouldn’t try to because it overutilizes stress hormones.
+Will-power can only withstand the body’s needs for so long — and it shouldn’t try to because it overutilizes stress hormones.

-Days and even weeks of rebound overeating may be needed to regain energy lost to dieting.
+Days or even weeks of rebound overeating may be required to regain energy lost to dieting.
 This will be most true for those of us with compromised health — we cannot afford to undereat for very long.

 - A diet rebound (where weight lost is quickly regained)